31 games to play at work

 Scientists have often found a link between happiness and productivity.
 So it makes sense to try to encourage employees to keep a sense of fun while they work.

-Whether it’s for team building, team bonding, or simply a bit of mental stimulation between shifts, there is no shortage of ideas on the internet for great games to play at work.
+Whether it’s for team building, team bonding, or simply a bit of mental stimulation between shifts, there is no shortage of ideas on the internet for great office games to play at work.
 So we’ve decided to hunt down the very best, and compile them all into a list, complete with a short explanation as to why we think each game could be a good one for you to play with your colleagues at work.

 Oh, and the good news?
-Many of these games can be easily adapted to play remotely – and most of them cost absolutely nothing! 😎
+Many of these office games can be easily adapted to play remotely – and most of them cost absolutely nothing! 😎

 Games for breaking the ice and bonding

 These games are perfect for helping new colleagues – or even old colleagues! – to get to know each other better.
 They’re fun, light-hearted, and your employees will come away feeling like they’ve learned something about their co-workers.
-These games are mostly very easy to adapt to a remote working environment, too.
+These work games are mostly very easy to adapt to a remote working environment, too.

 1 – Guess That Baby